Privacy Notice

 There are also specific safeguards in place about how we are to manage criminal offence and convictions information.
 As we are likely to need to process this data for the investigation of a complaint about a criminal case, we will make sure that we are aware of our duties regarding the security of that information.

-If you are under the age of 16, we have to take extra care with the personal information which you provide to us.
+If you are under the age of 16, we have to take extra care with the personal information you provide to us.
 We have a separate Privacy Notice (see Under 16s’ Privacy Notice) which explains how we deal with your personal information.

 You can visit our website without giving away any personal information.
 We use Google Analytics and Cookies to improve our service user experience and analyse how our website is used.
 You can choose whether or not these cookies are used.